$\beta$-Ga$_2$O$_3$(001) surface reconstructions from first principles and experiment: Acknowledgements

 \section{Acknowledgements}

 This work was carried out in the framework of GraFOx, a Leibniz-Science Campus partially funded by the Leibniz Association.
 The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (\url{www.gauss-centre.eu}) for providing computing time on the GCS Supercomputer SuperMUC-NG at the Leibniz Supercomputing Centre (\url{www.lrz.de}).
 Part of the computations were performed on the HPC systems Raven and Cobra at the Max Planck Computing and Data Facility.
-We thank Yuanyuan Zhou for helping in setting up and analyzing the REGC calculations.
-KL gratefully acknowledges discussions with Matthias Scheffler on the early phases of this work, the setup and interpretation of the surface calculations, and financial support by his Grant TEC1P by the European Research Council (ERC) Horizon 2020 research and innovation programme, grant agreement No. 740233.
+We thank Yuanyuan Zhou for help in setting up and analyzing the REGC calculations.
+K.L. gratefully acknowledges discussions with Matthias Scheffler on the early phases of this work, the setup and interpretation of the surface calculations, and financial support by his Grant TEC1P by the European Research Council (ERC) Horizon 2020 research and innovation programme, Grant No. 740233.
+The input and output files needed to reproduce the results are openly available at NOMAD~\cite{draxl2018, draxl2019,scheidgen2023} with the following link:~\cite{zotero-item-3326}.

 \counterwithin{figure}{section} \counterwithin{table}{section}